galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 >
 {: .question}

-One way to assess whether the results obtained are biologically meaningful is to rank the genes whose expression is upregulated by brassinosteroid treatment and to seek information on the function of those genes that show a greater induction of their expression.
+One way to assess whether the results obtained are biologically meaningful is to rank the genes whose expression is downregulated by brassinosteroid treatment and to seek information on the function of those genes that show a greater induction of their expression.

 > ### {% icon hands_on %} Hands-on: Sort upregulated genes
 >
 > 1. {% tool [Sort](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_sort_header_tool/1.1.1) %} with the following parameters:
->    - {% icon param-file %} *"Sort Query"*: `Statistically upregulated mRNAs`
+>    - {% icon param-file %} *"Sort Query"*: `Statistically downregulated mRNAs`
 >    - In *"Column selections"*:
 >        - {% icon param-repeat %} *"Insert Column selections"*
 >            - *"on column"*: `c3`
->            - *"in"*: `Descending order`
+>            - *"in"*: `Ascending order`
 > 2. Click on the {% icon galaxy-eye %} (eye) icon and inspect the generated file {: .hands_on}